“OVERCOMING Traumatic Stress”…Fibromyalgia and PTSD – Book Share II

 What WAS that CONSTANT, IMPERCEPTIBLE, THIN LAYER OF STRESS that had become such a part of me that I wasn’t even aware of it!?

-My thoughts went to PTSD…could it be still be more of a thing with me than I had realized?
+My thoughts went to PTSD…could it still be more of a thing with me than I had realized?
 All these years later?
 Or maybe my two chronic illnesses (endometriosis and fibromyalgia), and this may be more likely, somewhere over the years, had picked up the (stress) mantle.

 I wasn’t really sure but I realized then that if I was going to continue to progress and continue to improve my fibromyalgia and move my recovery to the next level, I needed to address this stress.
 I had done so much already, and I sensed that this may be a key thing that I needed to do that I hadn’t addressed yet.